Universal Tuner 2.3 NEW

 Create a Custom Tuning or a Custom Instrument

-By pressing this button you can create your own custom tunings and custom instruments.
+By pressing this button, you can create your own custom tunings and custom instruments.

-(See Fig. 7-2)
+(See Figure 7-2)

 Edit your Custom Tuning

-Select one of your custom tunings and press the Edit-Button to rename or modify it.
+Select one of your custom tunings and press the Edit button to rename or modify it.

 Delete a Custom Tuning